- Current students

 Vaughan, Adrienne (2012).
 The metamorphosis of pictorial space (as experienced in a painting practice) (Master of Design)

 Stevenson, Serena Giovanna (2010).
-Beyond documentary : an investigation into the benefits of collaborative multi media story telling techniques.
-(Master of Design)
+Beyond documentary : an investigation into the benefits of collaborative multi media story telling techniques (Masters of Design by Project)

 Fahey, R., Paton, K., Lange, P., Hedlund, C., & Goody, M. (2017).
 Participation in a Panel Discussion on the values and operations of 'collecting'.
 Auckland Festival of Ceramics, Objectspace, Auckland.

 Fahey, R. (2016).
 Sole Judge, Presenter at public floor talk, Author of catalogue.
 Molly Morpeth Canaday Art Award 2016, Te koputu a te whanga a Toi: Whakatane Library and Exhibition Centre, Whakatane, New Zealand.

 Fahey, R., and Gogarty, A. (2013).
 Commissioned Catalogue Essay; 'Neither Fish Nor Fowl', Annual Portage Ceramic Exhibition. the Silo Exhibition Space, Auckland.
 The 2013 Portage Ceramic Catalogue, ISBN 978-0-9876597-9-8.

 Fahey, R., Elliot, M., Wen, S.T., and Dewald, G. (2012).
 Environmental Manifestation: Manifesting of Society and Environment.
 2012 Taiwan Ceramics Biieennale.
 "Ceramic Visions" Catalogue, ISBN 978-986-03-2862-2.